rems-project/sail-x86-from-acl2/README.md

 1. Download and install ACL2 and certify the community books as detailed here: <http://www.cs.utexas.edu/users/moore/acl2/v8-5/HTML/installation/installation.html>.
 SBCL is the recommended underlying Common Lisp - CCL seems to cause problems.
 2. Certify the `x86ISA` book as explained here: <https://www.cs.utexas.edu/users/moore/acl2/v8-5/combined-manual/index.html?topic=X86ISA____X86ISA-BUILD-INSTRUCTIONS>.
 I ran `cert.pl top` from `<x86-project-folder>/tools/execution/` where `<x86-project-folder` is probably `<acl2-install-folder>/books/projects/x86isa/`.   `cert.pl` should be in `<alc2-install-folder>/books/build/`.
-3. Set the path to the ACL2 executable (probably called `saved_acl2`) by setting the configuration variable `acl2Process` in `translator/config_files.py`.
+3. Go to the `translator` directory, and copy the configuration file template `config.toml.in` to `config.toml`.
+Set the configuration varialbe `acl2_process` to the path to the ACL2 executable (probably called `saved_acl2`).
-4. Run `python3 translator/callACL2.py` to start a running instance of ACL2 with which the translator can interact.
-You can change its port number by setting `acl2Port` in `config_files.py`.
+4. Run `python3 callACL2.py` to start a running instance of ACL2 with which the translator can interact.
+You can change its port number by setting `acl2_port` in `config.toml`.
 Wait until it prints `Ready` before proceeding.
 Leave this running and execute the next steps in a separate terminal.

 These steps run the translator.

-1. Set other options at the top of `translator/config_files.py`.
+1. Set other options in `translator/config.toml`.
 Most should be fine as default except:
    1. `x86_project_folder` location of the x86 ISA project folder (probably `<acl2-install-folder>/books/projects/x86isa/`).
    2. `outputFolder` - the Sail output files will be saved here.
 Make sure that this directory exists before running the translation.
    3. `unresolvedTypesFile` - location of a log file for the type resolution algorithm.
-2. Connect to the `translator/` directory.
-3. Run `python3 ./transform.py` to perform the translation.
+2. Run `python3 ./transform.py` to perform the translation.
-4. The translation could take a few minutes - once it has completed the program will exit.
+3. The translation could take a few minutes - once it has completed the program will exit.

 ## Code Structure and File Guide